-Instead of viewing people as the weakest link, think of them as your organisation’s first line of defence.
+Instead of viewing people as the weakest link, think of them as your organization’s first line of defence.

-By giving people the knowledge and tools required for making informed online security choices, you can improve your organisation’s entire cyber defences.
+By giving people the knowledge and tools required for making informed online security choices, you can improve your organization’s entire cyber defences.

 Get everyone involved